-Lenders use a ratio called "debt to income" to determine your maximum monthly payment after your other recurring debts have been paid.
+Lenders use a ratio called "debt to income" to decide the most you can pay monthly after your other monthly debts are paid.

 Understanding your qualifying ratio

-Usually, conventional mortgages need a qualifying ratio of 28/36.
+Usually, underwriting for conventional mortgage loans needs a qualifying ratio of 28/36.
 FHA loans are less restrictive, requiring a 29/41 ratio.

-The second number in the ratio is what percent of your gross income every month that should be applied to housing expenses and recurring debt.
-Recurring debt includes things like vehicle payments, child support and monthly credit card payments.
+The second number is what percent of your gross income every month that can be spent on housing expenses and recurring debt.
+Recurring debt includes credit card payments, auto payments, child support, etcetera.

 With a 28/36 ratio